… and how to win them back.

 3. Not concentrating

-Larger company goals are the base of all communications – and those should also be in the core of your content strategy.
+Larger company goals are the base of all communications – and those should also be at the core of your content strategy.
 There’s no point in trying to do everything at once.
 When you’re trying to catch all the fish of the sea you usually end up having caught none.
-If you’re starting a website building process, don’t just copy & paste all the old website content without thinking it through.
+If you’re starting a website-building process, don’t just copy & paste all the old website content without thinking it through.
 Do you really need all that information on your website or is all that text just too much and hard to read?
 What kind of blog posts really serve your goals?
 Which social media channels actually matter to your business?
 Concentrate, crop, and make a content calendar, and you will catch all the fish you need.

 4. Bad storytelling

 Yeah, everybody knows it’s important to have a story to tell.
 People love stories and buy products from companies that feel appealing to them.
 But guess what people really hate?
 Implausible stories that only make them feel awkward.
 When it comes to company stories, the best ones are genuine and honest, meant to be read between the lines.
 There’s no point in writing emotional company – or personal – histories on websites’ About us pages.
 Let your audience know your background and values by subtle mentions of your company’s journey, pictures, colours, and social media posts.